dchesbro/bashdoard/README.md

 Color themes are provided by [Gogh](https://github.com/Gogh-Co/Gogh) and can be previewed [here](https://gogh-co.github.io/Gogh/).

-By default all containers will be displayed and individual containers can be configured using the following labels:
+By default all containers will be displayed, and individual containers can be configured using the following labels:

 ```